clolsonus/covid-19/README.md

 getting weary of social distancing and with memorial day activities and summer here, this is not an implausible prediction.

+Note on Spain's daily death rate in the plot.
+It appears they have revised their totals downward, and they were pretty level before that.
+So the fit function actually is dropping.
+This is an artifact in the data and blindly fitting a polynomial to that data.
+I'm just going to let it roll on and over time the fit and estimates should correct themselves.

 ![poly](figures/20200526.png?raw=true "26 May, 2020")

 ## May 25, 2020